Band in hands

 We've been committed to sustainable business practices since 1976.

-A member of the Dow Jones Sustainability World Index (DJSI World), one of the world’s most renowned indices for ESG (environmental, social, and governance), and the Global 100 of the World’s Most Sustainable Corporations, the Ricoh Group is driving sustainability for our future.
+Recognized in the Dow Jones Sustainability World Index (DJSI World), one of the world’s most renowned indices for ESG (environmental, social, and governance), and the Global 100 of the World’s Most Sustainable Corporations, the Ricoh Group is driving sustainability for our future.
 We are determined to help materialize a sustainable society through business and are committed to help reach the United Nation’s Sustainable Development Goals (SDGs) by 2030.

 Recommended for you